 682 games, 16,869 points, 5,988 assists, 5,164 rebounds, 1,264 steals, 209 blocks

 For years, the idea of averaging a triple-double over a season was farfetched.
 Oscar Robertson accomplished the feat in the 1961-62 season and came close several other times, but that season stood alone as a glowing accomplishment for over 50 years.
 Then, Westbrook launched into his 2016-17 MVP season.
-Not only did he average a triple-double, but he also won the scoring title as well.
+He averaged a triple-double and won the scoring title.

 Now that he’s on the Houston Rockets, it’s likely Westbrook’s streak of consecutive seasons averaging a triple-double will end at three.
-However, Westbrook dominated that stat books during the late 2010s.
-Now he just needs a championship to complete his resume.
+However, Westbrook dominated the stat books during the late 2010s.
+He just needs a championship to complete his resume.